-Massachusetts students have free speech rights at school, but those rights do not always protect speech that may cause substantial disruption[1] or that invades the rights of others.[2]
+Massachusetts students have free speech rights at school, but those rights do not always protect speech that may cause substantial disruption to the learning environment.[1]
+In addition, Massachusetts law requires schools to restrict speech that constitutes bullying.[2]

-Example 1: A student wears a T-shirt to school with the words “Make America Great Again.”
-The school’s assistant principal tells the student to change the shirt or to cover it because it is “too political.”
-The student believes they have a right to wear it and to express their political views.
-The student is likely right, although all such situations must be evaluated based on the actual facts and surrounding circumstances, and the courts usually give deference to the school’s judgment about whether student speech creates a risk of substantial disruption or invades the rights of others.
+Example 1: Jamie wears a T-shirt to school with the words “Make America Great Again.”
+The school’s assistant principal tells Jamie to change the shirt or to cover it because it is “too political.”
+Jamie believes she has a right to wear it and to express her political views.
+She is likely right, even if the message offends others.
+However, all such situations must be evaluated based on the facts and surrounding circumstances, and the courts usually give considerable deference to the school’s judgment about whether student speech creates a risk of substantial disruption.

 Students have a right to protest.
-However, they can be disciplined 1) if protests cause substantial disruption at school or invade the rights of others (see above) or 2) for being absent from school or classes — although disciplinary action must not discriminate based on the students’ viewpoints and must be consistent with school policy.
+However, they can be disciplined 1) if protests cause substantial disruption at school (see above)[5], or 2) for being absent from school or classes — although disciplinary action must not discriminate based on the students’ viewpoints and must be consistent with school policy.

 In other words, there is no special right to miss school to engage in protests, rallies, or demonstrations.
-But schools can’t treat absences for rallies and protests more harshly than absences for other reasons, or punish you more based on the subject matter of a protest — unless the protest causes disruption or invades the rights of others.
+But schools can’t treat absences for rallies and protests more harshly than absences for other reasons, or punish you more based on the subject matter of a protest — unless the protest causes substantial disruption.

 Note that schools sometimes have policies to: